GovernmentPlates/indico-presentations/PITCHME.md

 # Code Archeology - Early Python days

 <!--
-Started using Python

-- Still very early days before flask, Jinja, etc..
+- Still very early days before Jinja
+- The dark ages before templating engines

 Constructing HTML by hand

-The dark ages before templating engines

 If you can't read it, that's the point